Woman killed, man hurt in shooting outside Morgan Park police station

 The man got out of his vehicle and walked to the front door of the station, where officers found him, according to police.
 He was taken initially in serious condition to Christ Medical Center in Oak Lawn.
 Police later reported he suffered a graze wound to his lower body and was in good condition.

-The woman, 46, was shot in the head and was taken to the same hospital, where she was pronounced dead, police said.
+The woman, Talaya M. Ivbry, 46, was shot in the head and was taken to the same hospital, where she was pronounced dead, police and the Cook County medical examiner’s office said.

 Several bullets struck the station and officers heard the gunshots from inside, police said.
 Officers exited the station to help the victims.